zelisinho/anypoint-examples/proxying-a-rest-api/README.md

 The following steps describe how to obtain a token for the Box API and use it to test the proxy you have just built by simulating an API call from an application.

+1. Firstly, open proxying-a-rest-api.xml in Anypoint Studio.
+Replace the values *${keystore.key}* and *${keystore.password}* with the corresponding data you entered while creating keystore using the commandline - see the previous section.
-1. Deploy your Mule Project to the embedded Mule server by right-clicking the project in the Package Explorer, then selecting **Run As... > Mule Application**.
+2. Deploy your Mule Project to the embedded Mule server by right-clicking the project in the Package Explorer, then selecting **Run As... > Mule Application**.
 2. In any Web browser, enter the following URL:

 		http://localhost:8081/oauth2/authorize?response_type=code&client_id=<CLIENT_ID>